 During the time of the British rule in India (1757-1947) and after, many Scots to include members of our own family saw India as the place for expats to go.
 Employment came in various guises; the East India Company or its regiments, the British Army in India, independent British interests such as the tea trade and of course working for the British civil authorities in the region.
-We are therefore pleased to offer you a story, written by the hand of someone who was there at the time.
+We are therefore pleased to offer you excerpts from a Lady’s diary regarding a trip through India to Ceylon, written by the hand of the wife of Col Nigel Mitchell Carruthers, of the Holmains line who was there at the time.
 We hope you enjoy the parts as they are published.

 As the official home of the Clan and Family of Carruthers, we are fortunate enough to have access to information and documentation from within the family itself.
 This includes, amongst other pieces, a diary written in India by the grandmother of our European Clan Commissioner, Cécilia Mitchell-Carruthers, and the second wife of Colonel Nigel Laurie Carruthers, who served in the British Army in India and Ceylon.